-If you’re creating a new street name, amending your address or requesting a change to an approved street naming scheme, fees will apply.
-Download our street naming and numbering charges (PDF File, 1,222kb) document for further details and make your payment using our online service.
+If you’re creating a new street name, amending your address, requesting a change to an approved street naming scheme or require written confirmation of a postal address, fees will apply.
+Please see our street naming and numbering charges (PDF File, 1,222kb) for further details.
+You can also make your payment using our online service.

 If a development results in the creation of new properties, utility companies will not install services without an official postal address, including postcode.

 For new street naming we encourage developers, in liaison with local parish or town councils, to submit names for consideration.

 We’ll contact the developer once we receive notification that building work has commenced on site.
 It should be made clear in any marketing literature distributed to prospective purchasers that marketing names for developments are subject to approval and therefore liable to change.